United States Energy Association

+The United States Energy Award was established in 1989 to recognize preeminent energy leadership and contributions to international understanding of energy issues.

 Leadership

-In August 2020, USEA Chairman Sheila Hollis was named the Acting Executive Director of the association.
-Sheila is also of-Counsel and chair of the D.C. office of the law firm Duane Morris, LLP.
-Prior to Hollis' appointment, Barry Worthington was executive director of USEA for more than 30 years.
-He died in 2020.
-Under Barry's leadership, USEA grew from having only 2 employees to having 25.
+The United States Energy Association Board of Directors appointed Mark W. Menezes as its new President and Chief Executive Officer effective June 15, 2023.

 Vicky Bailey is the Executive Chairman of USEA's board of directors.

 Briefings and Forums

 The association gathers industry leaders to provide virtual press briefings, webinars, forums and events, serving as a resource and educator for the domestic and international energy industry.

 USEA offers virtual press briefings covering important topics in the Energy Industry.
 These briefings bring together industry experts, news outlets and the general public to discuss topics such as Green Hydrogen, the Texas Deep Freeze, the Impact of 5G Networks on Electric Utilities and others.

 The association has held webinars on Cybersecurity, Carbon Capture and Storage, Distributed Energy Resources, and Grid Modernization.

 Forums include the Annual State of the Energy Industry Forum, Annual Membership Meeting and Public Policy Forum, Energy Supply Forum, and Advanced Energy Technology Forum.